From Our Blog

 Your preteen soccer player comes home from practice complaining of knee pain, and there is a tender swelling at the top of his shin.
 Your 8-year-old starts limping and talking about a gradually increasing ache in his heel.
 In both cases, the culprit may be apophysitis, a relatively common condition where an apophysis—a type of […]

-No one wants a knee injury, of course, but if you have one, a torn medial collateral ligament (MCL) is one of the least serious.
-This is because MCLs will often heal on their own—meaning no surgery and a full return to activities, even when dealing with the most severe tears.
-Located on the inside […]
+Understanding A Torn Medial Collateral Ligamen (MCL) While no one ever hopes for a knee injury, a torn medial collateral ligament (MCL) is probably the easiest knee injury to treat.
+If you’re dealing with an MCL tear, you’re in luck— MCLs will often heal on their own—meaning no surgery and a full return to activities, […]

 Is Piriformis Syndrome Getting on Your (Sciatic) Nerve?